zk/docs.pair.io/resources/pages/index.md

 collaboration-friendly dev box for your [github](https://github.com) repo.

-Polish up your dotfiles, it's going to be a good time.

 ## What's this about?

 Repeatable, disposable dev instances.

-  * New dev / project?
+  * New project / dev?
 Get up and running in minutes.
   * Mis-type `rm -rf ./` to your heart's content.
   * No leaking project-specific state.